boennecd/VAJointSurv/README.md

 -   A similar example is provided but without the frailty in the [Two Markers and a Recurrent Event Without Frailty](#two-markers-and-a-recurrent-event-without-frailty) section.
 Notice that this is the default with `surv_term`.
+It is also shown how one can get the variational parameters for each individual and change the starting values of the covariance matrices.
 -   An example with two markers, the observation process, and a terminal event is given in the [Two Markers, the Observation Time Process, and a Terminal